-Our independent registered public accounting firm, EY, billed the following fees for services provided to us for the audit of our annual financial statements for the fiscal years 2022 and 2021 and for other services rendered by EY during those periods:
+Our independent registered public accounting firm, EY, billed the following fees for services provided to us for the audit of our annual financial statements for the fiscal years 2023 and 2022 and for other services rendered by EY during those periods:

-2022 2021
+2023 2022

-Audit fees (1) \$1,592,915 \$1,675,300
+Audit fees (1) \$ 1,941,500 \$ 1,592,915

-Audit-related fees (2) 40,000 37,500
+Audit-related fees (2) 40,000 40,000

-Tax fees (3) 97,800 140,795
+Tax fees (3) 156,350 97,800

-All other fees -
+All other fees (4) 130,000

-Total \$1,730,715 \$1,853,595
+Total \$2,267,850 \$ 1,730,715

-(1) Audit fees: Audit and review services, consents, comfort letters in connection with debt issuance and securities offerings; review of documents filed with the SEC, including the 2022 and 2021 proxy statements and audit of internal controls over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act and the Federal Deposit Insurance Corporation Improvement Act.
-In 2022, EY performed services related to the implementation of segment reporting, and in 2021, EY performed procedures over the new credit losses accounting standards.

-- (2) Audit-related fees: Includes the 2022 and 2021 audits of mortgage compliance. - (3) Tax fees: EY provided tax compliance and other tax advisory services related to the Company in both 2022 and 2021.
+- (1) Audit fees: Audit and review services and consents issued for our registration statements on Form S-4, review of documents filed with the SEC, including the 2023 and 2022 proxy statements and audit of internal controls over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act and the Federal Deposit Insurance Corporation Improvement Act, and other accounting consultations billed as audit services. - (2) Audit-related fees: Includes the 2023 and 2022 audits of mortgage compliance. - (3) Tax fees: EY provided tax compliance and other tax advisory services related to the Company in both 2023 and - (4) All other fees: For 2023, includes fees related to FDIC assessment engagement

-The Audit Committee notes that EY performed no services for the Company, other than those enumerated above, for 2022 or 2021.
+The Audit Committee notes that EY performed no services for the Company, other than those enumerated above, for 2023 or 2022.
 As a result, the Audit Committee has determined that the provision of these services by EY is compatible with maintaining the firm's independence from the Company.
 Any engagement beyond the scope of the annual audit engagement is required to be pre-approved by the Audit Committee.